canonical/packer-maas/windows/README.md

 images usually do not require a product key to proceed, however this is not true with Enterprise and Retail ISO images.

+#### TIMEOUT

+Defaults to 1h.
+Supports variables in h (hour) and m (Minutes).

+#### VHDX

+Path to Microsoft Windows VHDX image used to build the image.

 #### VERSION

 Specify the Microsoft Windows Version.
-Example inputs include: 2022, 2019, 2016 and 10.
+Example inputs include: 2025, 2022, 2019, 2016, 10
+and 11.

 ## Uploading images to MAAS